Logius-standaarden/fsc-core/draft-fsc-core-00.md

 - to route requests to Services in other contexts (e.g. from within organization A to organization B)
 - to request and manage authorizations needed to connect to said Services

 Functionality required to achieve technical interoperability is provided by APIs as specified in this RFC.
-This allows for automation of most management tasks, greatly reducing the administrative load and enabling upscaling of inter-organizational usage of services.
+This allows for automation of most management tasks, greatly reducing the administrative load and enabling up-scaling of inter-organizational usage of services.

 ## Overall Operation of FSC Core